 - Internships and field observation recommended, program specific

-* Different admissions tests are required for entry to different programs.
-More than half, but not all U.S. pharmacy schools require the PCAT.
+* Different admission tests are required for entry to different programs.
+More than half, but not all, U.S. pharmacy schools require the PCAT.
 It is important that you contact individual programs and inquire about specific test scores and other admission requirements before you apply.
-Information about the PCAT is available at this URL (http://www.pcatweb.info/).
+Information about the PCAT is available online.

 |Organic Chemistry (1 year)||CHEM 231, CHEM 332 & CHEM 335 (lab)|

 |Physics (1 year)||PHYS 121 & PHYS 122 (or PHYS 131 & PHYS 132)|